-- Western Australian Certificate of Education (WACE) - Certificate of Distinction and Certificate of Merit - Western Australian Statement of Student Achievement (WASSA) - ATAR course report
+- Western Australian Certificate of Education (WACE) - Achievement of exhibitions & awards - Western Australian Statement of Student Achievement (WASSA) - ATAR course report

 WESTERN AUSTRALIAN CERTIFICATE OF EDUCATION (WACE)

 The Western Australian Certificate of Education, previously referred to as Graduation, is awarded to secondary students who satisfy its requirements.
 Generally, students will achieve the WACE through their final two years of senior secondary study.